haniyahsaleem/Haniyah_Saleem/README.md

 ## 🌱 Currently

-- Completing my MsC in Business Analytics
+- Completing my MS in Business Analytics
 - Open to internship and full-time opportunities in **tech and data analytics**
 - Building my data portfolio